 Formed in 1877, Crewe Alexandra is one of the oldest Football League clubs in Britain and has experienced many highs and lows during its history.
-From the trauma of re-election to promotion to the Championship in 1997, Crewe Alexandra has an established and proud history as a club that often ‘punches above its weight’.
+From the trauma of re-election to the high of promotion to the EFL Championship in 1997, Crewe Alexandra has an established and proud history as a club that often ‘punches above its weight’.

-Under Dario, the Football Club has developed a well renowned and respected youth Academy that has produced a number of full internationals and generated over £25 million in transfer revenue.
+The Football Club has developed a well renowned youth Academy that has produced a number of full international players such as former England captain David Platt, Dean Ashton, Danny Murphy and Seth Johnson and generated over £25 million in transfer revenue.

 Crewe Alexandra continues to nurture young talent and provide them with an opportunity to play first-team football.
 Our objective is to produce talented, skilful footballers, as well as disciplined and respectful men both on-and-off the pitch.
 The club is often awarded the PFA and FA Fair Play Awards for our excellent discipline.